polyaxon/polyaxon/site/docs/setup/connections/index.md

 For more details please check the [connection specification](/docs/setup/connections/specification/).

-### Default behaviour
+### Default behavior

-By default this catalog is empty, and is not required for Polyaxon to function correctly.
+By default, this catalog is empty and is not required for Polyaxon to function correctly.

 ## NotificationConnections